Click here to read the TPH Risk Evaluation at Petroleum-Contaminated Sites Fact Sheet.

 Methods and techniques for characterizing the risk of petroleum mixtures were refined during the period 2004 to 2014 using a variety of methods, which lead to a wide range of cleanup values.
-Better guidance is needed to help states develop consistent methodology for establishing risk-based cleanup levels and for establishing and approving methods for risk-based corrective actions.
+Better guidance was needed to help states develop consistent methodology for establishing risk-based cleanup levels and for establishing and approving methods for risk-based corrective actions.

 - Overview of petroleum fuel and vapor chemistry;

 - Review of published, TPH carbon range toxicity factors including those that are part of ongoing API review;